-Neos.Neos:Node is a (more or less internal) base type which should be extended by all content types which are used in the context of Neos.
-In most cases you will use it's sub-types Neos.Neos:Document, Neos.Neos:Content or Neos.Neos:ContentCollection.
+Neos.Neos:Node is an internal base type which should be extended by all content types which are used in the context of Neos.
+In most cases you will use its sub-types Neos.Neos:Document, Neos.Neos:Content or Neos.Neos:ContentCollection.

-An important distinction is between nodes which look and behave like pages and “normal content” such as text, which is rendered inside a page.
 Nodes which behave like pages are called Document Nodes in Neos.
-This means they have a unique, externally visible URL by which they can be rendered.
+They have a unique, externally visible URL by which they can be rendered.

-It inherits from Neos.Neos:Hidable (allows to hide a node, so it's not rendered in the frontend) and Neos.Neos:Timable (allows to define within which timeframe a node is visible).
+It inherits from Neos.Neos:Hidable, which allows to hide a node, so it is not rendered in the frontend, and Neos.Neos:Timable, which allows to define within which time frame a node is visible.

 A Neos.Neos:ContentCollection has a structural purpose.
 It usually contains an ordered list of child nodes which are rendered inside.
 Neos.Neos:ContentCollection may be extended by custom types, and can be combined with Neos.Neos:Content.

 There are two main use cases.
-First, if you want to have a Neos.Neos:Content or Neos.Neos:Document NodeType with automatically created child nodes, where content can be placed inside.
+First, if you want to have a Neos.Neos:Content or Neos.Neos:Document NodeType with automatically created child nodes, in which further content can be placed.

 'Vendor.Site:Content.TwoColumns': superTypes: 'Neos.Neos:Content': true ui: label: 'Two Column Layout' icon: icon-columns position: 10 group: structure childNodes: contentLeft: type: 'Neos.Neos:ContentCollection' contentRight: type: 'Neos.Neos:ContentCollection'

 The other use case is a Neos.Neos:Content NodeType, which at the same time acts as a Neos.Neos:ContentCollection.
-A practical example here is a slider which allows slides as direct children.
+An example is a slider which allows slides as direct children.